 I also believe writing syllabic poetry strengthens our writing skills.
 When we create poetry, we gain command of language; cultivate a healthy vocabulary, master literary devices such as metaphor, simile, alliteration, hyperbole, and allegory.
 We learn to work in imagery.
 We connect with our ikigari.

 When I’m not writing poetry or crafting short stories, you’ll find me digging in my garden, or playing with my two unicorn cats, Chloe & Sophie.
 I live in East Lansing, Michigan with my husband—my soul mate.
-Most days you can find me writing poetry on wordcraftpoetry.com or on my author blog, colleenmchesebro.com. 💜
+Most days you can find me writing poetry on wordcraftpoetry.com or helping authors create their books on unicorncaptspublishing.com or on my author blog, colleenmchesebro.com. 💜 💚 💛

 Colleen M. Chesebro grew up in a large city in the Midwest.
 Keen on making her own way in the world, she joined the United States Air Force after graduation to tour the world and find herself.
 To this day, that search continues.